Learn everything you need to know about growing rhubarb, from sun requirements to watering tips.

 How much sun does Rhubarb need?

-Full sun to afternoon shade
+Plant Rhubarb in a full sun to afternoon shade position.

 Frost Tolerant